basho/basho_docs/README.md

 **Keep it secret.
 Keep it safe.**

-Then to deploy, simply run middleman build with a riak version:
+Then to deploy, run the deploy.rb scripts with a riak version:

 ```
-RIAK_VERSION=1.2.0 DEPLOY=true middleman build
+./deploy 1.2.0
 ```

 ## Deploying the Search Index